thomas192/trading-bot/README.md

 Version 1 of the backtesting system and trading bot is flawed but is still in the repository because it has more features than version 2.

-Version 2 has a fully functional backtesting system and an analysis tool.
+Version 2 has a fully functional backtesting system and analysis tool.

 I had a hard time figuring out everything, wish ChatGPT existed back then :)